rayhan-ferdous/ProvMod/README.md

 # Learn Provmod
 See the wiki page https://github.com/rayhan-ferdous/Provmod/wiki for simple tutorial at a glance.

-The work is made by Rayhan Ferdous, a graduate researcher at the Dept. of CS (SR Lab), University of Saskatchewan, Canada.
+The work is made by Rayhan Ferdous, graduate researcher at the Dept. of CS (SR Lab), University of Saskatchewan, Canada.

-# Queries?
-email: rayhan.ferdous@usask.ca